databrickslabs/pytester/README.md

 * `name` (str, optional): The name of the job.
 If not provided, a random name will be generated.
 * `path` (str, optional): The path to the notebook or file used in the job.
 If not provided, a random notebook or file will be created
 * [DEPRECATED: Use `path` instead] `notebook_path` (str, optional): The path to the notebook.
 If not provided, a random notebook will be created.
-* `content` (str, optional): The content of the notebook or file used in the job.
+* `content` (str | bytes, optional): The content of the notebook or file used in the job.
 If not provided, default content of `make_notebook` will be used.
 * `task_type` (type[NotebookTask] | type[SparkPythonTask], optional): The type of task.
 If not provides, `NotebookTask` will be used.
 * `spark_conf` (dict, optional): The Spark configuration of the job.
 If not provided, Spark configuration is not explicitly set.
 * `libraries` (list, optional): The list of libraries to install on the job.